willylin207/try/README.md

 # try
-Simple bash shell script that lets you run a command as many times as you want.
+Simple bash shell script that lets you run a command some number of times until it succeeds.

 ## Installation
 Rename the `try.sh` file as `try` and add it to some folder containing scripts: